EarthWalkSoftware/kaptain-debian/README.md

 When run as a standalone front-end dialog for command-line program execution, a simple script *grammar* is used to describe possible arguments for the program and [Kaptain](http://kaptain.sourceforge.net/) produces a graphical dialog for the user to configure command line arguments.

-[Kaptain](http://kaptain.sourceforge.net/) is a *Source Forge* project.
+[Kaptain](http://kaptain.sourceforge.net/) is a [Source Forge](http://sourceforge.net/) project.
 For further details about [Kaptain](http://kaptain.sourceforge.net/), it's capabilities, samples, links to documentation, and source code, visit http://kaptain.sourceforge.net/

 _____________________

 ### kaptain-debian

-*kaptain-debian* creates a docker container built on the *Debian* Linux distribution.
+*kaptain-debian* creates a docker image built on the *Debian* Linux distribution and the most recent version of [Kaptain](http://kaptain.sourceforge.net/).

 The documentation for [earthwalksoftware/kaptain-debian](https://hub.docker.com/r/earthwalksoftware/kaptain-debian/) has been re-located to the [EarthWalk Software Kaptain-Debian Wiki](https://github.com/EarthWalkSoftware/kaptain-debian/wiki).